wills variation in British Columbia

 It’s important to note that a wills variation claim can only be made within a certain timeframe.
 In British Columbia, the claim must be made within 180 days of the grant of probate (or administration, if there is no will).
 If the claim is not made within this timeframe, the court may refuse to hear it.

 In order to avoid the possibility of a wills variation claim, it’s important to carefully consider the contents of your will and ensure that it provides for all of your loved ones.
 This may involve seeking the advice of a lawyer or other professional who can help you draft a will that meets your wishes and is less likely to be challenged.

+This blog post provides legal information, but is not a substitute for legal advice.
 If you have a question about wills variation, need help with estate planning or estate administration, or questions about another legal matter, contact Naz Khodarahmi for a complimentary consultation.
 You can book a consult through www.macushlaw.ca through our booking system or contact Naz at [email protected] or 604-612-8024.